Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 089 : October 15, 2018

-**Today's Progress** : Studied more about feature learning, also wrote a medium article which served as part two of the differences between analog and digital sound
+**Today's Progress** : Studied more about feature learning, also wrote a medium article about copying analog and digital.

 **Thoughts** : I am learning new things day by day.